ktrutmann/reddit_dib_scraper/README.md

 # reddit_dib_scraper
-A project to scrape and analyze r/dataisbeautiful
+A project to scrape r/dataisbeautiful